 Stink bugs have mottled brown and tan bodies and have patches of copper or blue-metallic on their heads.
 They have light bands on their straight antenna and have dark bands on their front wings.
 They are 12-17 mm long and have piercing mouthparts that they use for sucking; stink bugs are as wide as they are long and have a characteristic shield plate on their back.

-Along with causing damage to crops, box elder bugs can become a large nuisance within homes.
+Along with causing damage to crops, stink bugs can become a large nuisance within homes.
 When they enter into houses in large numbers, their odor can become overpowering.

 Stink Bug Control